 - You can choose your data set.
-Do you want actual (from your accounts package), forecast or a combination of both (bringing budget/forecast data into play from our scenarios area).
+Do you want actual data, forecast data or a combination of both?

 - Choose actuals in this case and we need monthly periods for this report, but feel free to have a play.

 There is a formula there already as this is a template, but this is where you can:

 - Add accounts from your Chart of Accounts